Determine the roles of employees:

 - Who's responsible for checking physical office location and determining the safety of the space?

-- Who speaks with the media?
+- Who speaks with and monitors the media?

 - What policies are in place for remote access/work?